nightsofa/nightsofa/README.md

 ## How do we do it?

 NightSofa does not store any media.
+In fact we do not store anything.
+We don't have any persistant storage database of any kind.
+All the code runs in client-side.
 We take advantage of masive popular public cloud-services that allow people to store and share their buckups freely.
 We just find them.

 ### Tech